williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ## Platform Bugs Fixed

-* User profiles weren't always updated with social profile changes.
-(OKTA-108602)
-* Users were able to deactivate themselves via the Users API.
-(OKTA-108192)
-* When two users were created simultaneously with the same login, an HTTP 500 error was returned.
+* Two users created simultaneously with the same login returned an HTTP 500 error.
-    Now a validation error indicating that the login is not unique is returned.
+    Now, a validation error is returned.
 (OKTA-105484)
 * System log queries weren't scoped to the last six months, which affected performance.
 (OKTA-105346)
 * If an Admin was reassigned to a UserAdmin role that was scoped to a group, requests to the Users API returned fewer records than indicated by the limit parameter.
 (OKTA-107410)
+* User profiles weren't always updated with social profile changes.
+(OKTA-108602)

 ## Does Your Org Have This Change Yet?